Ukraine, Russia Delegations Meet in Istanbul for Peace Talks

 Air raid sirens sounded before dawn across Ukraine, the latest sign of Russia's increasing reliance on long-range strikes.
 Russia's defense ministry said on Tuesday it had struck a large fuel depot in the western Rivne region overnight, far from any fighting.

-In an address on Monday night, Ukrainian President Volodymyr Zelenskiy repeated calls for the West to go further in punishing Moscow for its invasion.
+In an address on Monday night, Ukrainian President Volodymyr Zelenskyy repeated calls for the West to go further in punishing Moscow for its invasion.

 "We, people who are alive, have to wait.
 Doesn't everything the Russia military has done to date warrant an oil embargo?"